Allison Turner known as Allison Turner

 Hidden by Normality – An exploration of male survivors of domestic abuse by female offenders.

 Allison has just completed her own research into the Impact of the new Policing Degree Upon Cop Culture.
+She is now working towards research, into the benefits of role play, as part of the new Policing Degree.

 Areas of Expertise